-Provide a description that is single-spaced (using 11 point Arial font) and limited to 5 pages total, not including the bibliography or budget.
+Proposal must be single-spaced (using 11 point Arial font or larger) and limited to 5 pages total, not including the bibliography or budget.
 Research proposals over 5 pages will not be accepted.
-Please add your bibliography to your proposal but do not include those pages in the 5-page limitation.
+Please include your bibliography with the research proposal but do not count these pages in the 5 page total.

 The proposal must include:

-- In an effort to maximize the research benefit of the award, the program encourages that every effort be made to minimize the utilization of the award to cover indirect costs.
-Indirect costs may not exceed 10% of the award value, and are included as part of the budget, not as an addition to the value of the award (subject to local variances to be approved by Gilead Sciences).
-Indirect costs are defined as overhead costs paid directly to the institution, for example maintenance of labs/space and departmental/admin costs
+- In an effort to maximise the research benefit of the award, the program encourages that every effort be made to minimise the utilisation of the award to cover indirect costs.
+Indirect costs may not exceed 10% of the award value.
+This award is developed as a gift and is not considered a research grant.

-- The applicant may allocate up to USD 50,000 per year in salary and fringe benefits support for the researcher, technician, and/or collaborator (which may or may not include a post-doctoral fellow or student)
+- The applicant may allocate up to $50,000 USD per year in salary and fringe benefits support for the applicant and/or a lab tech or similar position type.

-- Equipment purchases with a single item value of greater than USD 2,500 may not be included.
+- Equipment purchases with a single item value of greater than $2,500 USD may not be included.
 Rental of equipment is preferred where possible.